Explore these options that might help you save money on your prescription medicines.

 - Live and receive treatments in the United States

 GoodRx is a free service that compares prices for every FDA-approved prescription drug at more than 70,000 U.S. pharmacies.
 It also offers coupons to use at local pharmacies.

 NeedyMeds offers a Drug Discount Card that can save consumers up to 80 percent on prescription drug costs and also connects patients to Patient Assistance Programs that offer medication for free or at discounted rates.

-Patient Assistance Programs help patients who don’t have health insurance or prescription drug coverage—and qualify for financial assistance—get the medications they need for little to no cost.
-They are run by pharmaceutical companies, nonprofit groups, and states.
+Patient Assistance Programs (PAP) help patients who don’t have health insurance or prescription drug coverage—and qualify for financial assistance—get the medications they need for little to no cost.
+PAPs are run by pharmaceutical companies, nonprofit groups, and state governments.
 Every program is different.

 RxAssist maintains an online database of PAPs and current application forms.

 Patient Assistance Programs that are run by pharmaceutical companies require consumers to submit an application to the company that manufactures the prescription drug they need.
-The drug company reviews the application to determine eligibility, and if approved, the drug company ships a supply to a consumer’s home or their health care provider’s office.
+The drug company reviews the application to determine eligibility, and—if they are approved—the drug company ships a supply to a consumer’s home or their health care provider’s office.

 The Pharmaceutical Research and Manufacturers of America’s (PhRMA) Medicine Assistance Tool (MAT) provides consumers with resources to help them afford their prescription drugs, including Patient Assistance Programs, co-pay assistance programs, discount cards, and other helpful resources.
 MAT is a search tool that is designed to help patients learn about patient assistance resources that are available to them according to their age, income, geographic location, insurance status, and other factors.

 Many states and the U.S. Virgin Islands offer help in paying drug plan premiums and other drug costs.
-Check programs available in your state here.
+You can check programs available in your state here.